Fabricefabfab/ecommerceproject/README.md

 1. Clone the repository to your local machine:

 git clone https://github.com/Fabricefabfab/ecommerceproject.git

-3. Set up a web server with PHP support, such as Apache or Nginx, and configure it to serve the project's files.
+2. Set up a web server with PHP support, such as Apache or Nginx, and configure it to serve the project's files.
-4. Import the provided database schema to your database server.
+3. Import the provided database schema to your database server.
-5. Configure the database connection in the project's configuration files.
+4. Configure the database connection in the project's configuration files.
-6. Start the web server and open the website in your browser.
+5. Start the web server and open the E-commerce in your browser.

 ## Usage
 • Client: Users can visit the website, browse fliers, sign up, and request fliers by providing necessary information and making online payments.

 • Admin: The admin panel allows administrators to manage the e-commerce application, including adding new fliers, managing user accounts, and overseeing payments.

 ## 🤝Contributing